NotIndex

 • Tell yourself that it is okay to try new ways of being sexual.
 For example, you can use pillows to help with balance, or explore new positions and ways of being intimate.
 Be creative and have fun!

 • Take time to enjoy finding out what works best for you and your partner.
-You can still have the loving, sexual relationship that you had before the amputation.
+You can still have the loving sexual relationship you had before the amputation.

-• The hard work that you put into your rehabilitation program to get stronger can also help you during sex.
+• Remember that the hard work that you put into your rehabilitation program to get stronger also helps you during sex.

 Having a satisfying sex life can lead to a better quality of life.
 If you want to talk to someone about intimacy, please contact your healthcare team or see the list of resources.